 whatsinport

-Adelaide Australia Cruise Port
+Adelaide Australia Cruise Port Guide

 Location:

+Cruise ships dock at the Outer Harbor wharf.
 The upgraded Port Adelaide Passenger Terminal includes a new road/traffic system into the terminal precinct, a direct walkway from the terminal to the nearby Outer Harbor railway station.

-Public transportation (bus route 150) is also available to the city center.
+Public transportation (bus route 150) is also available to the city center

 Printable map to take along on the cruise.